| |

 - 1996 Technology.
 Identification of race using DNA was not possible at the time of JBR killing.

 - JBR DNA Not Shown to be Caucasion.
 Although some on the Internet claim that the DNA is "Caucasian" the arrest warrant (p.
 82) in the John Mark Karr case did not state that the DNA was "caucasian" - merely that it contained a male fraction.
-Since Karr was caucasian, law enforcement would have had a strong motivation to include in the arrest warrant the fact that the DNA was caucasian since this would have provided a very important additional justification for making the arrest; this suggests that for whatever reason, BDA has not yet tested the JBR DNA for race even though BPD has recently done so in the 1997 Susannah Chase case (see below).
+Since Karr was caucasian, law enforcement would have had a strong motivation to include in the arrest warrant the fact that the DNA was caucasian since this would have provided a very important additional justification for making the arrest; this suggests that for whatever reason, BDA has not yet tested the JBR DNA for race even though BPD has done so in the 1997 Susannah Chase case (see below).

 - 1998 Technology.
 But in 2003 it was reported "Race doesn't exist, the mantra went.
 The DNA inside people with different complexions and hair textures is 99.9 percent alike, so the notion of race had no meaning in science.
 At a National Human Genome Research Institute (NHGRI) meeting five years ago, geneticists were all nodding in agreement.
 Then sociologist Troy Duster pulled a forensics paper out of his briefcase.
 It claimed that criminologists could find out whether a suspect was Caucasian, Afro-Caribbean or Asian Indian merely by analyzing three sections of DNA.
 "It was chilling," recalls Francis S. Collins, director of the institute.
 He had not been aware of DNA sequences that could identify race, and it shocked him that the information can be used to investigate crimes.
 "It stopped the conversation in its tracks."